Lakens/statistical_inferences/docs/14-computationalreproducibility.md

 <img src="images/f8904ae8e964bd88b2c21078ea9e81f9.png" width="100%" style="display: block; margin: auto;" />

 There is now a completely reproducible analysis file online.
-Anyone can not just reproduce your data analysis – they can go into the main_analysis.Rmd file, and change anything they want in your code, and run it again.
+Anyone cannot just reproduce your data analysis – they can go into the main_analysis.Rmd file, and change anything they want in your code, and run it again.
 For example, let’s say you dislike the black straight line in the first scatterplot, and you want it to